Louis Banks: Career

 In 1988, Banks composed the tunes to the iconic Mile Sur Mera Tumhara, a short film on national integration for Doordarshan, at that time India's sole broadcaster.
 Due to its popularity, the tune has often been dubbed the unofficial Indian anthem.
 Banks would go on to provide music to similar patriotic short films like Desh raag and Spread the light of freedom.
 In 1990 he composed music for the Malayalam-language experimental silent film Vembanad.
 India Today described his music as one of the highlights of the critically acclaimed film.
 He formed a new band called 'Silk' with Shankar Mahadevan, Sivamani and Karl Peters.
 He has performed at various concerts and with well-known jazz artists such as Radha Thomas and Joe Alvares.
-He has provided the musical score to a number of Hindi films and two English films Bokshua, The Myth and God Only Knows, a comedy satire directed by Bharat Dabholkar.
+He has provided the musical score to a number of Hindi films and two English films Bokshu – The Myth and God Only Knows, a comedy satire directed by Bharat Dabholkar.
 He also provided the score for Roshni a musical, directed by Alyque Padamsee.
 He is working on a progressive fusion jazz album titled Labyrinth with his son's band Nexus.

 His 2008 collaboration as co producer, arranger and pianist/keyboards on the album Miles from India, a tribute to the founder of modern jazz Miles Davis was nominated for the Grammy Awards 2008 in the Best Contemporary Jazz Album category.
 In the same category, John McLaughlin's fusion album Floating Pointwas also nominated, Banks was the featured keyboardist on the album.

 Personal life

 He is married to Lorraine originally from India.
-They have four children, Andre, Gino Banks, Neil, and Monique.
+They have five children, Anthony, Andre, Gino Banks, Neil, and Monique.
 Gino Banks is an accomplished drummer and member of the fusion band 'Nexus'.
 Banks lives and works from Juhu, Mumbai.